 Irrespective of the nature of your work or household duties, ensure you do not sit or stand longer than necessary.
 The standing and sitting postures put pressure on your lower limbs and leads to pooling of blood and other body fluids.

 Elevating the legs regularly and, in particularly, at the end of each day for a while can help by reducing the pressure on the lower veins and helping them rest and recover from he days exertions.

 If you are able to sleep in a position which elevates the legs it will help by relieving pressure.
 Put pillows under your feet an legs to raise them up if you can.

 Compression stockings are a great help.
 Whilst not exactly a fashion statement they can be worn underneath your clothing and so need not be seen.
 They work by encouraging upward pressure on the legs and therefore helping the veins in their fight against gravity!
 In other words they help the blood flow back to the heart whilst reducing the pressure on the veins to do all the work themselves.

 Compression stockings come in all shapes and sizes – just make sure you get the right size and strength level for you (very important).

 A good quality varicose veins defence cream can help to keep the veins healthy and optimised.
 Take a look at Venorex – Click Here >>>

 Defend Against Varicose Veins During Pregnancy

-If you’re concerned or affected by varicose veins during pregnancy then you need to look no further than Venorex Varicose Vein Defense Cream.
-Designed for face and body Venorex is a professional strength, natural complex that will really work in improving the appearance of varicose veins.
-You can read our Venorex review here >>> or CLICK HERE to find out all about this amazing product.
+If you’re concerned of or affected by varicose veins during pregnancy then you need to look no further than Venorex varicose vein defense cream.
+Designed for face and body Venorex is a professional strength, all-natural complex that is completely safe to use without any risk of side effects.
+It can really help in keeping varicose veins at bay.